Electrology Schools in District of Columbia

 On average, cosmetologists earned an annual income of $35,000 in 2013, the last full year for which salary data are available on O*Net.
 Of course, electrologists, who possess a specialty skill that falls within the practice of cosmetology in the District of Columbia, stand to earn an even higher salary.
 And those who open their own independent electrolysis businesses may do better still.
 The cosmetology and hairdressing industry is expected to grow by 8% to 14% between 2012 and 2022, making electrology a good career choice for new graduates and individuals seeking to improve their career possibilities.

 Electrolysis is a very private, personal process that is done in a private location.
 Often, it is conducted in beauty salons or spas, but free-standing electrolysis studios exist as well.
-Some physicians and medical offices also offer electrolysis, especially in conjunction with related medical specialists such as dermatologists and plastic surgeons.
+Some physician's and medical offices also offer electrolysis, especially in conjunction with related medical specialists such as dermatologists and plastic surgeons.
 Some individuals seeking electrolysis may have medical insurance that covers the procedure when administered by a licensed practitioner.
 Your work day will mostly focus on working with individual clients.
 Since the process of electrolysis requires many separate appointments to remove all the hair in a particular area of the face or body, you will see a client typically over a period of weeks, months, or even years before the process is complete.
 Thus, you will get to know your clients.
 The skill of active listening is essential.
 You will also need to sterilize equipment and clean your work area in between clients, and know how to network with referral sources, write reports for referring physicians, and write invoices and apply for payment from third-party sources, such as insurance companies.
 You may be employed by someone else, or be in business for yourself.
 As an electrologist, you will have considerable latitude in your schedule, making this career flexible and good for people desiring both part and full-time employment.
 Of course, you will need to make your hours work for your clients, which means you probably will have to work at least some evening and weekend hours.

-Washington, DC State Board of Barber Cosmetology
+Contact the District of Columbia State Board of Cosmetology